manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

-This is an area that I'd like to gather more data on; however, for now the system I am following is to only vacuum seal when I am ready to put coffee in the freezer.
+This is an area where opinions vary, and I have not investigated this myself: for now, I tend to only vacuum seal when I am going to then put the coffee in the freezer, but wouldn't be too concerned about temporarily storing the coffee at room temperature once sealed.
+As ever, I would be very interested to hear of any experiments that may have conducted to investigate this issue.